Skip to main content

 “Well.
 I will call you that till you start calling me Aniruddha,” he was amused.

 “That is not happening.”
-She shook her head as she placed down the dinner dishes.
+She shook her head as she placed the dinner dishes.
 “Not even if you annoy me this way.”

 “We will see.”
 He smiled like it was a challenge.